 You may notice that blue dots appear next to some of your apps.
-And you may wonder why these blue dots appear sometime and what does that mean?
+And you may wonder why these blue dots appear sometimes and what does that mean?

 See also: App Review Popups?

-All apps releases updates on a regular basis.
+All apps release updates on a regular basis.
 These updates may include new features or they may include bug fixes.
 Thus, you may want to update apps.
-Sometimes, an app will not work until you update.
+Sometimes, an app will not work until you update it.
 To update your iOS apps, you have two options:

 - You can manually update the apps.
 You need to do this by opening the App Store app on your iPad or iPhone and then tap Updates.
 You can update the apps individually or you can update apps in bulk by tapping “Update All”.